tendermint/spec/spec/reactors/pex/pex.md

 Peers are put in buckets according to their IP groups.

 IP group can be an IP block (e.g. `/16` for IPv4, `/32` for IPv6) or `local`
-for local addresses or `unroutable` for unroutable addresses. for  Each group has a limited number of buckets to prevent DoS attacks coming from that group (e.g. an attacker buying a `/16` block of IPs and launching a DoS attack).
+for local addresses or `unroutable` for unroutable addresses.
+Each group has a limited number of buckets to prevent DoS attacks coming from that group (e.g. an attacker buying a `/16` block of IPs and launching a DoS attack).

 [highwayhash](https://arxiv.org/abs/1612.06257) is used as a hashing function when calculating a bucket.